An App for People Who Learn Hard Things

 How is this different from just writing good notes?

 Good notes capture what you read.
 DaCosta Thinklab tracks what you understand.
-The difference shows up at application time.
-When you need to use the knowledge in a real context and discover that familiarity with the words is not the same as owning the idea.
+The difference shows up when you try to use the knowledge in a real context and realise that familiarity with the words is not the same as owning the idea.

 Is there a wrong way to use it?

 Yes.
-The most common mistake is treating it as an admin task.
+The most common mistake is treating the app as an admin task.
 Carefully organising topics and cards as an end in itself rather than as a live reflection of actual study.
 If you are spending more time maintaining the board than learning from it, something has gone wrong.
-The app is designed to make you THINK about what you are learning.
-It's designed to make deep thinking the default instead of the forgotten step.
+The app is designed to make deep thinking the default, not the forgotten step.

 The second mistake is moving question cards to Understood before you genuinely understand them.
-In the app a question cannot be set to "I know it" before at least a few deep-thinking checkboxed are checked.
+In the app, a question cannot be set to "I know it" before at least a few depth-thinking checkboxes are checked.
 That friction is intentional.

 Where does my data go?
 Is it stored on your servers?

 Your learning data is yours.
-In our view your learning questions and process are highly personal and uniqeuely yours.
+In our view, your learning questions and process are highly personal and uniquely yours.
 We do not sell it, share it, or use it to train anything.
 The app is a tool for your own learning process.
 Your questions, your depth responses, and your knowledge map are private and remain so.

 Does the app use AI?